pbugnion/old-website/src/blog/content/aws-credentials-with-pass.md

 A significant part of my day job at [Faculty](https://faculty.ai/) involves the administration of cloud resources, predominantly on AWS.

-We have many AWS accounts: for development, for isolating parts of our infrastructure for specific customers or for business lines etc. We also have restricted access to some of our customers' accounts.
+We have many AWS accounts: for development, for isolating parts of our infrastructure for specific customers or business lines etc. We also have restricted access to some of our customers' accounts.
 A lot of my life is therefore spent switching between different AWS credentials across different accounts.

-I therefore want to impose some order on the complex world of my AWS profiles.
+I want to impose some order on the complex world of my AWS profiles.
 In particular, I want a system that:

 - Clearly shows what credentials I am currently using.
 Many of our development accounts are set to mirror our production infrastructure.
 I often have to run `make clean` in a development account.
 Running the same command against production infrastructure would be less fun.
 - Stores credentials in an encrypted manner.
-The threat model here is my accidentally running a malicious program that sends the contents of my `~/.aws` directory to some remote server.
+The threat model here is accidentally running a malicious program that sends the contents of my `~/.aws` directory to some remote server.
 - Allows switching and deactivating profiles easily.
 - I really understand.
 I have enough trouble managing infrastructure.
 I don't want to introduce another layer of complexity to manage credentials.
-- Ideally uses [pass](https://www.passwordstore.org/) to store credentials.
+- Uses [pass](https://www.passwordstore.org/) to store credentials.
 I have been using pass to store all my passwords since time immemorial.
-Some of my worst nightmares revolve around losing the encryption key that it uses to store credentials.
-So I want to use pass to store my credentials.
+Some of my worst nightmares revolve around losing the key that it uses to decrypt credentials.

 I spent a bit of time looking at existing solutions, in particular at [aws-vault](https://github.com/99designs/aws-vault), but eventually decided on just writing custom tooling myself.
 I talk about why *aws-vault* wasn't quite the right fit for me in the last section.